Real-space chirality from crystalline topological defects in the Kitaev spin liquid: INTRODUCTION

 Dislocations in QSLs have often been studied by focusing on their braiding statistics as ``twist defects'' or ``genons'' \cite{barkeshli_twist_2013, yan_generalized_2023}, which are helpful if the positions of individual dislocations could be controlled independently and coherently.
 Dislocations have also been studied as a source of lattice torsion, equivalently a dipole source of lattice curvature (since a basic edge dislocation is a dipole of disclinations with opposite Frank angles), including on the honeycomb lattice of graphene \cite{VozmedianoGauge2010}.
 Here we consider a different effect, studying how quenched dislocations can modify the quantum state in Kitaev materials beyond the conventional non-QSL effects of lattice curvature.
-This viewpoint was also taken by a prior study of dislocations in the gapped phase of Kitaev's model, created by a large bond strength anisotropy, which protects unpaired majorana modes on dislocations \cite{petrova_unpaired_2014}.
+This viewpoint was also taken by a prior study of dislocations in the gapped phase of Kitaev's model, created by a large bond strength anisotropy, which protects unpaired Majorana modes on dislocations \cite{petrova_unpaired_2014}.
 The prior study did not consider chirality generation from dislocations, and indeed the lack of global chirality generation is consistent with the strong-anisotropy trivial gap.
 In contrast, here we consider adding dislocations to the gapless phase of the Kitaev model, where local chirality generation can have important physical effects.
 The gapless Kitaev model, which occurs when the three types of Kitaev exchanges (x,y,z) all have approximately the same energy scale, is the model that is thought to arise (with perturbations) in most Kitaev materials.
 It is thus necessary to consider possible chirality effects from defects when investigating Kitaev materials.
-Finally we note two recent manuscripts studying the Kitaev gapless QSL on hyperbolic space with homogenous curvature \cite{dusel_chiral_2024, lenggenhager_hyperbolic_2024}.
-The artificial hyperbolic-space limit was found to remain gapless.
+Finally we note recent manuscripts studying the Kitaev gapless QSL in hyperbolic space with homogeneous curvature, which was found to either be gapped \cite{mosseri_kitaev_2024} or remain gapless \cite{dusel_chiral_2024, lenggenhager_hyperbolic_2024} depending on the tiling of the hyperbolic space.
 In contrast, below we find that that a nonzero local gap is generated by the isolated dislocation defects which are relevant to honeycomb Kitaev materials.